himanshu20792/moviebuddy/Readme.md

 <p>

 The code with find similar searches for similar titles to the movies chosen by the user and assigns a cosine similarity score.
-The the resulting 20 movies are recommended.
+The resulting 20 movies are recommended.

 </p>